-- Practice professional conduct and leadership that improves the learning communities in P-12 schools. - Practice knowledge, skills, and dispositions associated with effective communication as a foundation for learning and teaching moral character and building learning communities in P-12 schools. - Practice written, quantitative, and technology conventions in P-12 schools. - Practice an effective science of teaching which includes knowledge, skills, and dispositions of elementary and secondary educators in the areas of communication, learning theory, curriculum content, professional and pedagogical practices, and assessment and evaluation practices. - Dialog about, debrief, and improve teaching and learning practices in ways that demonstrate an understanding of human diversity - knowledge, skills, and dispositions about cultural, ethnic, gender, ability, and style differences - that will help all P-12 students learn. - Dialog about, debrief, and improve elementary and secondary teaching and learning activities in ways that demonstrate reflective thinking and practice the ability to think globally and critically about teaching-learning tasks instead of simply "doing" what someone else says to do.
+- Practice professional conduct and leadership that improves the learning communities in P-12 schools. - · Practice knowledge, skills, and dispositions associated with effective communication as a foundation for learning and teaching moral character and building learning communities in P-12 schools.

+- Practice written, quantitative, and technology conventions in P-12 schools. - Practice an effective science of teaching in the areas of communication, learning theory, curriculum content, professional and pedagogical practices, and assessment and evaluation practices. - Dialog about, debrief, and improve teaching and learning practices that demonstrate an understanding of human diversity as exemplified by cultural, ethnic, gender, ability, and style differences that will help all P-12 students learn. - Dialog about, debrief, and improve elementary and secondary teaching and learning activities that demonstrate reflective thinking and practice the ability to think globally and critically about teaching-learning tasks instead of simply "doing" what someone else says to do.

 Teacher candidates' progress towards graduation is assessed prior to and throughout their individual teacher certification programs which are each approved by the Illinois State Board of Education.
-Assessment is based upon performance expectations that range across nine competence areas: communication, learning communities, understanding human diversity, reflective thinking and practice, learning theory, technology, curriculum content knowledge, professional-pedagogical knowledge, and assessment-evaluation.
+Assessment is based on performance expectations that range across nine competence areas: communication, learning communities, understanding human diversity, reflective thinking and practice, learning theory, technology, curriculum content knowledge, professional-pedagogical knowledge, and assessment-evaluation.
 Through guided work in academic courses, field experiences, and clinical practice, teacher candidates develop an ability to integrate all nine of these competence areas into an individual, moral practice of teaching.

 Approved teacher certification programs are offered in Elementary/ Middle Education (grades K-9) and in Secondary/Middle Education content areas (grades 6-12).
 Principia College certifies the following subject areas in secondary education: English, Mathematics, and Foreign Language: Spanish.
 The college also certifies teacher candidates for K-12 instruction in Foreign Language: Spanish.
 Completion of one of these programs makes a teacher candidate eligible for an Illinois initial elementary, K-12, or secondary teaching certificate.
+Students who receive certification through any of these state approved programs can earn additional endorsements in other subject areas.
+For details, please speak with the Education Department.
 All program completers must pass all teacher certification tests required by the State of Illinois.